A Study to Evaluate the Effectiveness and Safety of CAEL-101 in Patients With Mayo Stage IIIa AL Amyloidosis

 - Endomyocardial biopsy demonstrating AL cardiac amyloidosis or

 ii.
-Echocardiogram demonstrating a mean left ventricular wall thickness > 12 mm at diastole in the absence of other causes (e.g., severe hypertension, aortic stenosis), which would adequately explain the degree of wall thickening or
+Echocardiogram demonstrating a mean left ventricular wall thickness (calculated as [IVSd+LPWd]/2) of > 12 mm at diastole in the absence of other causes (e.g., severe hypertension, aortic stenosis), which would adequately explain the degree of wall thickening or

 iii.
 Cardiac MRI with gadolinium contrast agent diagnostic or cardiac amyloidosis

-- Planned first-line treatment for plasma cell disorder is CyBorD administered as Standard of Care (SoC)
+- Planned first-line treatment for plasma cell dyscrasia is a CyBorD-based regimen administered as Standard of Care (SoC)

-- Adequate bone marrow reserve and hepatic and renal function as demonstrated by:
+- Adequate bone marrow reserve and hepatic function as demonstrated by:

 - Absolute neutrophil count ≥ 1.0 x 109/L